Govind-Patwal/My_Testing_Corner_at_GitHub/Test_Module16_BigData/Test_Module16Challenge/Amazon_Vine_Analysis/README.md

 For this project you'll be partnering with Jennifer, an account manager at BigMarket.
 SellBy, my client, loves to talk about the power of big data, but Jennifer isn't a data expert.
 So I start off the project by giving her a quick overview of what big data actually is.

 ## Purpose of this Analysis
 As a part of our first assignment, we did a NLP analysis of the review and when the model was tested, it gave a accuracy rate of almost 70%.
-Selly was impressed.
+The client **$ellby** was impressed.

 I have now been tasked with another, larger project: analyzing Amazon reviews written by members of the paid Amazon Vine program.
 The Amazon Vine program is a service that allows manufacturers and publishers to receive reviews for their products.
 Companies like SellBy pay a small fee to Amazon and provide products to Amazon Vine members, who are then required to publish a review.